 - The information storage.
 Mostly photography, film and sound.

 - The broadcast information.
 The “one to many”, live and with no need to replicate.

 - The internet.
 The “many to many”, live medium.

-He goes on by saying that on top of shattering the existing mediums, the internet has also brought participation from the consumers, the producing consumers, the many that add their content to the medium, the prosumers.
+Clay Shirky goes on by saying that on top of shattering the existing mediums, the internet has also brought participation from the consumers, the producing consumers, the many that add their content to the medium ( aka the prosumers) .
 Not only the many to many receive information, but they add to it, alter it, share it, and redistribute it.

 What made me think is where does photography fit in all this?
 Obviously, the amateur, as we have seen it with Flickr or Microstock, is now a full participant of the marketplace.
 And since there is many more of them then pros, it will only get more overwhelming.
 That is already a well-known fact.
 However, how do we make our photography something that the consumer can interact and participate with ?

-Up to now, photography is a one to many medium with no interaction but that will soon be changing.
-We recently saw it with CNN and Msnbc.com.
-Both launched, for Obama’s inauguration, a collective photosynth.
+Currently, editorial pro photography is mostly a one to many medium with no interaction.
+An image is published with no option for interactivity besides sharing it.
+However, companies like CNN and Msnbc.com are trying to break the barrier.
+Both launched during Obama’s inauguration, a collective photosynth.
 A place where people attending the ceremony could upload their images and have them stitched to compose a global picture.
 As in any infancy project, it was not a total success.
 But its getting there.